Follow us on Twitter

 E-mail Elaine at clantonharpine@hotmail.com

 Group-centered prevention is the most effective way to bring about change and conduct an effective group program.
-Any group can be made more effective by increasing the interaction between group members.
 To be effective, the group must be cohesive.
-Cohesion requires interaction.
 The group members must work together, talk and listen to one another, and commit themselves to the group’s success.

-In education, research also shows that teaching is more effective when combined with counseling.
-The teaching strategies and counseling interventions must be combined in the same program, at the same time.
-It's not as effective if counseling is merely tacked on later.
-Group-centered prevention educational programs combine teaching and counseling in the same program.
-This is the approach I use so successfully with at-risk and failing readers.
+In education, research also shows that teaching is more effective when combined with group-centered therapeutic techniques.
+The teaching strategies and therapy interventions must be combined in the same program, at the same time.
+It's not as effective if therapy is merely tacked on later.
+Group-centered prevention educational programs combine teaching and therapy at the same time.

 If you teach a child to read, you can change the world.